Second Battle of Sirte: Battle damage

 According to British reports, "HMS Cleopatra was struck on the after part of the bridge at 16:44" by a 152 mm hit from the light cruiser Giovanni delle Bande Nere; 16 seamen were killed.
-According to Admiral Iachino, the hit was instead achieved by Littorio's secondary guns, based on the range between the opposite warships.
+According to Admiral Iachino, the hit was instead achieved by Littorio's secondary guns, based on the range between the opposite warships at the time.
 Cruisers Euryalus and Penelope were also damaged, with Euryalus straddled by Littorio at 16:43 and at 18:41.
 Kingston was hit amidships by a shell from Littorio that killed 15 men of her crew. and left the destroyer dead in the water, with her starboard whaleboat torn apart, her anti-aircraft guns, searchlight tower and torpedo launchers shattered by the explosion.
 Some sources claim that she was hit by the guns of the heavy cruiser Gorizia.

 Although Kingston had an engine in flames and a flooded boiler, she managed to get back up to speed, reaching Malta the next day.
 Havock was also badly damaged in a boiler by a near miss from Littorio at 17:20; eight sailors died.
 Lively was forced to retreat to Tobruk for repairs at 18:55, after a near miss' splinter from Littorio's aft turret holed her hull, resulting in some flooding.
 Three more destroyers—Sikh, Legion and Lance—suffered lesser damage from 8 in cruiser fire.
 The Italian fleet expended 1,511 rounds of all calibres upon the British squadron; the only Italian destroyer to open fire was Aviere.
 The British cruisers had replied with 1,553 rounds and the destroyers with about 1,300 rounds as well as 38 torpedoes.
 Axis aircraft made continual attacks, mainly against the convoy, throughout the naval action and Royal Navy AA gunners claimed the destruction of seven Axis aircraft and damage to several more.